wandi-ssal/fail-safe-application-logger/README.md

 <h2> Fail-safe application API logger that minimize application crash when generating log messages.</h2>
 </div>

-The primary benefit using this fail-safe C-Program API library over other application loggers, is that it does extensive runtime validation to prevent the application from crashing due to common mis-use printf() style issues (e.g., using NULL, 0 or negative value for %s; and string value that is not properly NULL terminated).
+The primary benefit using this fail-safe C-Program API library over other application loggers, is that it does extensive runtime validation to prevent the application from crashing due to common printf() style pitfalls (e.g., using NULL, 0 or negative value for %s).
 If a runtime validation fails the API generates an error code and simply returns, allowing the application to continue normal processing (no need for the application to stop processing).

-To address printf() style runtime problems the API uses a [Bound Parameter approach](WandiSSAL-Bound-Capabilities.pdf) to decode, analyze and validate log arguments to ensure valid API usage, fail-safe execution and reliable log message generation.
+The API uses a [Bound Parameter approach](WandiSSAL-Bound-Capabilities.pdf) approach to decode, analyze and validate log arguments to ensure valid API usage, fail-safe execution and reliable log message generation.

-*The goal is to minimize C/C++ programming flaws and program execution faults from causing the application to crash.
-In some cases, it is possible to prevent the application from crashing, but could not guarantee the data used is correct (e.g., use of an invalid data pointer).*
+This library is part of another effort to provide [Secure Software Adaptable Logging](Advanced-Logging-Capabilities.pdf) currently does exist with other logging tools, utilities and systems.

 The library API:
 1. uses C-Program print() style interface that is often used by programmers to log messages.